pedrodb87/terraform-team3/terraform-project/README.md

 }

-# creating a machine template so the autoscaling knows what type of machine to work with.
+# creating a machine template so the autoscaling knows what type of machine to work with. this section is dependent on the sql database instance.
+This is to ensure that we have the right credentials for the script that we are gonna be using for boot straping our machine. we added the tags needed for the firewall to be attached to this instance so it can be reached via the desired ports. (in our case 80 443 22 3406)

 resource "google_compute_instance_template" "compute-engine" {
      depends_on = [
         google_sql_database_instance.database,